HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 Our analysis shows very clearly that the situation of web security concerning the provider side is improving compared to previous years.
 For example, we see that the use of HTTPS has increased by almost 10% in the last 12 months.
 We also find an increase in the protection of cookie objects or the use of security headers.

 These increases indicate a safer web environment, but they do not mean our web is secure enough today.
 We still have to improve our situation.
 For example, we believe that the Web community should value security headers more.
 These are very effective extensions to protect web environments and web users from possible attacks.
 The bot protection mechanisms can also be adopted more to protect the platforms from malicious bots.
-Furthermore, our analysis from [last year](../2020/security#software-update-practices) and another study on HTTPArchive about the [update behavior of websites](https://www.researchgate.net/publication/349027860_Our_inSecure_Web_Understanding_Update_Behavior_of_Websites_and_Its_Impact_on_Security) showed that the website components are not diligently maintained, which increases the attack surface on web environments quite a bit.
+Furthermore, our analysis from [last year](../2020/security#software-update-practices) and another study on HTTPArchive about the <a hreflang="en" href="https://www.researchgate.net/publication/349027860_Our_inSecure_Web_Understanding_Update_Behavior_of_Websites_and_Its_Impact_on_Security">update behavior of websites</a> showed that the website components are not diligently maintained, which increases the attack surface on web environments quite a bit.

 We should not forget that attackers are also working diligently to develop new techniques to bypass the security mechanisms we adopt.